 1> use the PSCell for Mp, Ofp and Ocp.

-NOTE The cell(s) that triggers the event is on the frequency indicated in the associated measObjectNR which may be different from the frequency used by the NR SpCell.
+NOTE The cell(s) that triggers the event has reference signals indicated in the measObjectNR associated to this event which may be different from the NR SpCell measObjectNR.

 Inequality A3-1 (Entering condition)